 For a time, I started to be extremely impressed with The Antichrist/The Tempter it seemed to be an exorcism and possession film conducted with lavishly showoff arty flourish.
 An arthouse exorcism film, if you like.
 It starts promisingly, opening on some alarmingly realistic seeming scenes of religious hysteria as a group of people come to see the statue of a saint they frothing, convulsing, even licking the floor.
 There are often unusual images Carla Gravina having flashbacks to her ancestor in an orgy that takes place in the midst of a forest where she is cross-temporally raped in a ritual by a figure with an animal head mask.
 There is at least one fine scene where Carla Gravina gets up and walks and then immediately heads out into the countryside, joins a tour of some catacombs, seduces a young man and takes him away, only to kill him.

 On the other hand, after a great set-up, the second half of the film slips into B-movie standard.
 The means whereby Carla Gravinas ancestor is reawakened and possesses her involves some highly dubious psychological practices Umberto Orsinis psychologist treats a patient for the inherited sins of their ancestors that somehow involves reincarnation, which in any real world psychiatric practice would be regarded as outright pseudo-science.
 Alberto De Martino goes the full exploitation avenue with scenes of Carla Gravina laughing madly while frothing at the mouth with both feet up on the dinner table, levitating paintings and furniture, placing burning hands on her brothers chest.
-Alberto De Martino delivers the exorcism movie standards with one or two occasional novel twists like having Carla Gravina moving her own wheelchair without using her arms and then levitating up off it and floating out the window; or when she causes her hands to disappear and reappear in mid-air to strangle the faith healer (Mario Scaccia).
+De Martino delivers the exorcism movie standards with one or two occasional novel twists like having Carla Gravina moving her own wheelchair without using her arms and then levitating up off it and floating out the window; or when she causes her hands to disappear and reappear in mid-air to strangle the faith healer (Mario Scaccia).
 At least, Carla Gravina gives a performance that manages to cover everything from a frail nervousness to seductress and a wonderfully demented range of evil expressions once she becomes possessed.
 She at least gets full marks for giving the part all she has.

 The Antichrist should not be confused with Lars von Triers later film Antichrist (2009) about a woman going mad.

 Alberto De Martino was a director in the Italian exploitation genre and covered most genres including the peplum and the giallo.
-His other genre films include:- Medusa Against the Son of Hercules (1962), The Blancheville Monster (1963), The Triumph of Hercules (1964), the spy film OK Connery/Operation Kid Brother (1967), the giallo The Man with the Icy Eyes (1971), the Antichrist film Holocaust 2000/The Chosen (1977), the superhero film The Punaman (1980), the psychic film Blood Link (1982), Miami Golem (1985) and Formula for a Murder (1985).
+His other genre films include:- Medusa Against the Son of Hercules (1962), the Gothic horror The Blancheville Monster (1963), The Triumph of Hercules (1964), the spy film OK Connery/Operation Kid Brother (1967), the giallo The Man with the Icy Eyes (1971), the Antichrist film Holocaust 2000/The Chosen (1977), the superhero film The Punaman (1980), the psychic film Blood Link (1982), Miami Golem (1985) and Formula for a Murder (1985).